ideasonpurpose/ansible-playbooks/README.md

 Below are excessively complete instructions for setting up the controller and running the playbooks.
 Partly in case I forget, partly so I can ask someone else to do this for me.

 ### Initial Setup
-These pre-run steps are annoying.
-I've tried mightily to get around them, but it seems like it's just easier to suck it up and deal with a little bit of manual configuration.
+Pre-run steps are annoying.
+I've tried mightily to get around these, but it seems like it's just easier to suck it up and deal with a little bit of manual configuration.

 #### Target computer pre-run setup
 The target playbooks are only tested against Mavericks.